 Maria Luisa Anido (1907-1996)

 Maria Luisa Anido was born on January 26, 1907 in Morón, a province of Buenos Aires, In Argentina.
 She died in Tarragona, Spain on June 4, 1996.
 Anido had an incredible career as a concert artist and teacher, relentlessly touring throughout her lifetime with performances in South America, Europe, Russia, Japan and Cuba.
-Musically active into her latest years, Anido received honors in the form of awards, titles and musical tributes including being named Honorary Member of the University of La Habana at age 80.
+Musically active into her latest years, Anido received honors in the form of awards, titles and musical tributes including being named Honorary Member of the University of Havana at age 80.

 Anido grew up in an environment rich with guitar activity.
 Her father, Juan Carlos Anido, was a supporter of guitar and taught her first lessons.
 Domingo Prat took over as her guitar tutor and Anido gave her first full recital at age 11.
-Guitarists such as Emilio Pujol, Regino Sainz de la Maza, Miguel Llobet and Josefina Robledo were guests in her family home and her father founded La Guitarra Magazine.(1) Anido made recordings with Llobet between 1915 and 1929 which are considered to the among the earliest recordings of guitar in duo.(2) During her early career, Juan Carlos Anido accompanied his daughter when traveling for performances in Argentina and surrounding countries but upon his death in 1933, Anido ceased travels and taught in university in Buenos Aires.
+Guitarists such as Emilio Pujol, Regino Sainz de la Maza, Miguel Llobet and Josefina Robledo were guests in her family home and her father founded La Guitarra Magazine.(1) Anido made recordings with Llobet between 1915 and 1929 which are considered to be among the earliest recordings of guitar in duo.(2) During her early career, Juan Carlos Anido accompanied his daughter when traveling for performances in Argentina and surrounding countries but upon his death in 1933, Anido ceased travels and taught in Buenos Aires.
 After her mother’s death in 1950, Anido embarked upon an extensive international touring career.

 In addition to performing and teaching, Anido wrote numerous arrangements and original compositions for guitar, the later of which were often infused with Argentine folk elements.
 A few of her compositions include: Aire de vidalita, Aire norteno, Cancion del Yucatán, Preludios nostalgicos and Impresiones argentinas.